Ethnicity & Race

 Investing in Ethnicity

-The University has also engaged with the Investing in Ethnicity Maturity Matrix in recent years.
-This has provided us with a framework and strategy based on levels of Maturity, which is aligned to the Race at Work Charter and many other report recommendations.
+The Maturity Matrix provides us with a framework and strategy based on levels of Maturity, which is aligned to the Race at Work Charter and many other report recommendations.
 This enables us to work towards positive improvements and narrowing inequalities surrounding race at the University.

-Welcome to the University of Huddersfield's BAME Staff Network.
+Welcome to the University of Huddersfield's Black, Asian & Minority Ethnic (BAME) Staff Network.
 The network has recently relaunched in June 2020.